yamunariver/interview-j/README.md

 10. Where do you see yourself in five years?

 NOTE: Interviewers don’t even expect you to answer every question perfectly.
 However, simply saying ‘I don’t know’ could leave a bad impression.
 These responses will help you to tackle tricky interview questions!

+# Linkedin

+Come prepared with 3-5 thoughtful questions.
+Ask questions that show you’re engaged, intelligent and interested.
+Avoid no-brainer questions or ones related to salary / benefits.